ServiceNowDevProgram/code-snippets/Client-Side Components/UI Pages/Resolve Incident UI Page/README.md

 Click Submit.

 /////////////////////////////////////////////////
-Navigate to system defintion > UI pages
+Navigate to system definition > UI pages
 Fill the HTML and client script
 Submit